droeatumn/kass/README.md

 # kass
-main.nf assembles KIR haplotypes from PacBio HiFi reads align.nf aligns and reports on the raw and/or assembled sequences.
+main.nf assembles KIR haplotypes from PacBio HiFi reads.<br>
+align.nf aligns and reports on the raw and/or assembled sequences.

 <h2>Dependancies</h2>
 Install Nextflow, Docker, and Git.
 Create accounts in GitHub and Docker Hub.
-Add 'docker.enabled = true' and 'docker.fixOwnership = true' to your Nexflow configuration (e.g., $HOME/.nextflow/config).
-Make sure Docker is running.
+Add 'docker.enabled = true' and 'docker.fixOwnership = true' to your Nexflow
+configuration (e.g., $HOME/.nextflow/config).
+Make sure Docker is running and you are logged in to Docker Hub.

+<h2>Structural analysis</h2>
+KPI can be used to determine the presence/absence of genes and haplotype pairs: https://github.com/droeatumn/kpi

 <h2>Assembly</h2>
 <b>Input</b>